simonmichau/simonmichau/README.md

 <!--about me-->
 ## <b> About Me </b>
-👋 I am a Data Science student at RWTH Aachen University (Germany) 👀 Interested in Life Science applications of Data and Computer Sciences across the whole biological domain
+👋 I am a Data Science student at RWTH Aachen University (Germany) <br>
+👀 Interested in Life Science applications of Data and Computer Sciences across the whole biological domain

 <!--skills-->